hapax/hapax.github.io/assets/reality.md

 revolving far above us.
 So if you release a helium balloon, it floats up because it's mainly air, and air is light and likes to be high.
-Conversely, if I take a clod of dirt, and let it go, it will drop back down to ground, where it belongs and likes to be.
+Conversely, if I take a clod of earth, and let it go, it will drop back down to ground, where it belongs and likes to be.

 Like I say, this was the accepted view for most of recorded history.
 But in 1665, Cambridge University closed due to fears of the